People form human chain along Yamuna to save river from heavy pollution | Law-Order

 A large number of representatives of social, cultural and religious organisations too participated in the campaign.

-Many politicians, including former BJP organisation secretary Govindacharya, Delhi AAP convener and Arvind Kejriwal government minister Gopal Rai, and Delhi BJP chief Virendra Sachdeva, too attended the campaign.
+Many politicians, including former BJP organisation secretary Govindacharya, Delhi AAP convener and environment minister Gopal Rai, water minister Saurabh Bhardwaj, Leader of Opposition in Delhi Assembly Ramvir Singh Bidhuri and Delhi BJP chief Virendra Sachdeva, too attended the campaign.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)